HelpGiveThanks/HGTconfiguration/README.md

 1. Select 'Yes' for 'Use Gravatar avatar' option.
 1. Click the 'save' button (bottom right).

-     I will cover the other important TBG configuration options and setting up projects in another video.
-This video is focused just on intial look-and-feel configurations.
+     I will cover the other important TBG configuration options, setting up projects, etc. in a follow on tutorial.
+This one is focused on configuring the intial look-and-feel.
+Onward!

 #####E. Configure top, menu-bar icon and links in file headertop.inc.php located in folder .../core/templates/